NHOrus/srwq-compilation/episode-22.md

 "....And?"

-"Well...maybe you'd like to tell us a little bit more about that?"
+"Well... maybe you'd like to tell us a little bit more about that?"

 "Who do you think you are, you anarchist?
 I'm Princess Shine Hausen, monarch of Riksent-in-exile, and Major in the EFA army.
 You and your thugs are nothing but a bunch of terrorist, starting wars for your own amusement and-"